docsforadobe/after-effects-scripting-guide/docs/general/application.md

 Menu Commands in the GUI application have an individual ID number, which can be used as a parameter for the [app.executeCommand()](#app-executecommand) command.
 For some functions not included in the API this is the only way to access them.

-It should be noted that this method is not reliable across different language packages of AE, so you’ll likely want to find the command ID number during development and then call it directly using the number in production.
+It should be noted that this method is not reliable across different language packages of AE, so you'll likely want to find the command ID number during development and then call it directly using the number in production.

 These web sites have more information and lists of the known numbers: